crymall/chessy/README.md

 A terminal-based chess game for two players implemented in Ruby.

+To play, [clone the repo](https://help.github.com/articles/cloning-a-repository/) or, in the upper-right under "clone or download," download Chessy and unzip it into the directory of your choice.

-To play, simply clone the repo, ensure you have Ruby installed, and in the terminal, type:
+Ensure you have [Ruby](https://www.ruby-lang.org/en/) installed, and in the terminal, [navigate to the correct directory](https://askubuntu.com/questions/520778/how-can-i-change-directories-in-the-terminal).
+Then type:

 `ruby display.rb`